 Volunteer time off (VTO)

 Some companies give VTO to employees to support a local cause.
 For example, if an employee takes off to wrap holiday gifts for a nonprofit or clean a park, they can do this and still receive wages.
-VTO is generally limited to 1 – 3 days per year, but that amount depends on the company.
+Most companies limit VTO to 1 – 3 days per year, but it varies by company.

 Bereavement

 Losing a loved one or someone close is always unfortunate.
 For employees, knowing that they’ll be able to grieve or travel to see friends and family, and not forgo wages to do so, can be reassuring.
 They will also appreciate that their employer understands that unexpected events can and do happen.
-Some companies will include a set number of days for bereavement as part of PTO plans.
+Knowing they can grieve or travel to see friends and family and still get paid gives employees real peace of mind during a difficult time.
+Some companies include a set number of bereavement days as part of PTO plans.

 Jury duty